The Data Train Team

 Dr. Ivaylo Kostadinov

-Ivaylo Kostadinov is Technical Manager (NFDI4Biodiveristy Research Data Commons).
+Ivaylo Kostadinov is Technical Manager in the consortia NFDI4Biodiveristy and works in the task area Research Data Commons.

-I spent the last seven years building a service-oriented infrastructure for supporting scientists in Biodiversity and Ecology with their data management tasks.
-I co-designed a unified data submission interface, established and coordinated a Help Desk, personally curated molecular sequence datasets and supported the preparation of Data Management Plans.
+He spent the last seven years building a service-oriented infrastructure for supporting scientists in Biodiversity and Ecology with their data management tasks.
+He co-designed a unified data submission interface, established and coordinated a Help Desk, personally curated molecular sequence datasets and supported the preparation of Data Management Plans.

 "I want to change the perception of Research Data Management from necessary evil to something worth doing."

-Data have a tremendous potential, meaning the data we produce can provide diverse benefits and should be shared.
-However, we have to reconsider the way we interact with the data we produce so they are shared in an optimal way.
-I am interested in 1) optimizing the relationship we have with data and 2) exploring how to represent data so they are made FAIR to everyone.
+Data have tremendous potential, meaning the data we produce can also provide diverse and unexpected benefits.
+Jimena Linares is interested in 1) optimizing the relationship we have with data and 2) exploring how to represent data so they are made FAIR to everyone.

 Prof. Dr. Sebastian Maneth

-Sebastian Maneth is Heisenberg Professor (full professor) University of Bremen.
+Sebastian Maneth is Heisenberg Professor at the University of Bremen.

 Sebastian Maneth's research interest lies in efficient storage and querying technology for semi-structured data.
 He is developing novel methods to compress graph structured data and methods that make possible to directly execute queries on compressed data, without prior decompression.
 Since recently he is also working on analysing eye tracking data using machine learning methods, for instance for biometrics.